-...
 Control Knobs

-The control knobs, along with the jewel bezels, are chromed plastic slot car wheel hubs from the Aurora "Vibrator" series that first came out in 1961.
-The Vibe line was phased out and replaced in 1963 with the better-crafted "Thunderjet" slot car series.
-Since they fit both styles, the remaining stocks of Vibe hubs, all of them then the "C" style, were repackaged as T-Jet parts until depleted.
-Then it seems Aurora retooled for the flat-bottomed Classic T-Jet hub, which was never used in any authentic comm.
-Likewise the aluminum.
-As for the "Small Flange" below, it seems to be a rare oddity with no known original usage or part number, pictured here just because we had a couple:
+The control knobs, along with the jewel bezels, are simply chromed plastic slot car wheel hubs from the Aurora "Vibrator" series that were first introduced in 1961.
+The Vibe line was phased out and replaced in 1963 with the more-reliable "Thunderjet" slot car series.
+Since they fit both styles, the remaining stock of Vibe hubs, all of them what we call the "C" style, seems to have been repackaged as T-Jet parts until depleted.
+Then Aurora retooled to make the flat-bottomed Classic T-Jet hub, which was never used in any authentic comm.
+Same for the aluminum hubs, which came along even later still.
+As for the "Small Flange," it seems to be a rare oddity with no known original usage or part number, pictured here only because we had a couple: The original comm knobs as seen so far are all the Vibe "C" style.
+For anyone looking to recreate this item, we have produced exacting dimensions of that hub here: |

 ||